Best Therapy for Panic Disorder: 5 Proven Approaches

 2. Interoceptive Exposure Therapy

-Interoceptive exposure is a specialized component of CBT for panic disorder, but its importance warrants separate discussion.
+Interoceptive exposure is a component of CBT, but its importance warrants separate treatment.
 It is the single most powerful technique for breaking the fear-of-fear cycle that defines panic disorder.

-How it works: Interoceptive exposure involves deliberately inducing the physical sensations you fear — a racing heart, dizziness, breathlessness, chest tightness — in a controlled therapeutic setting.
-Your therapist might ask you to hyperventilate for 60 seconds, breathe through a thin straw, spin in a chair, or run in place.
-By repeatedly experiencing these sensations without anything catastrophic happening, your brain learns that they are not dangerous.
-Over time, the sensations lose their power to trigger panic.
+How it works: Interoceptive exposure deliberately induces the physical sensations you fear — racing heart, dizziness, breathlessness, chest tightness — in a controlled setting.
+By repeatedly experiencing these sensations without anything catastrophic happening, your brain learns they are not dangerous, and they lose their power to trigger panic.

-What the research says: Research consistently shows that interoceptive exposure is the active ingredient most responsible for CBT's effectiveness in panic disorder.
-A 2019 meta-analysis in Clinical Psychology Review found that treatment protocols including interoceptive exposure produced significantly larger effect sizes than those without it.
-Studies also show that interoceptive exposure reduces anxiety sensitivity — the trait-level tendency to fear bodily sensations — which is one of the strongest risk factors for panic disorder.
+What the research says: A 2019 meta-analysis in Clinical Psychology Review found that protocols including interoceptive exposure produced significantly larger effect sizes than those without.
+The mechanism: interoceptive exposure directly reduces anxiety sensitivity, which mediates most of CBT's gain.

 3. Acceptance and Commitment Therapy (ACT)